Bexley London Borough Council elections

 Bexley London Borough Council is the local authority for the London Borough of Bexley in London, England.
 The council is elected every four years.

-Political control
+Council elections

 The first elections to the council were held in 1964, initially operating as a shadow authority until the new system came into effect the following year.
 Political control of the council since 1964 has been held by the following parties: